-US-led coalition air raids reportedly killed dozens of Syrian soldiers on Saturday, endangering a US-Russian brokered ceasefire and prompting an emergency UN Security Council meeting as tensions between Washington and Moscow escalated.
+US-led coalition air strikes reportedly killed dozens of Syrian soldiers on Saturday, endangering a US-Russian brokered ceasefire and prompting an emergency UN Security meeting as tensions between Washington and Moscow escalated.

-The US military said that the coalition stopped its strikes against what it believed to be Islamic States of Iraq and the Levant (ISIL) group positions in the eastern city of Deir Az Zor on Saturday after Russia informed it that Syrian military personnel and vehicles may have been hit.
+The United States military said the coalition stopped its strikes against what it believed to be ISIL positions in the eastern city of Deir Ezzor on Saturday after Russia informed it that Syrian military personnel and vehicles may have been hit.

-"We are investigating the incident," Samantha Power, the US ambassador to the United Nations, told journalists as the emergency Security Council meeting, called by Russia, got under way in New York.
+"We are investigating the incident," US Ambassador to the UN Samantha Power told journalists as the emergency Security Council meeting, called by Russia, got under way in New York.

 "If we determine that we did indeed strike Syrian military personnel, that was not our intention.
-And we of course regret the loss of life."
+And we of course regret the loss of life," she added.

 If confirmed, it would mark the first known direct American strike on forces loyal to Syrian President Bashar al-Assad.

 READ MORE: Syria ceasefire deal explained

 Russia said 62 Syrian soldiers were killed and at least 100 more wounded in strikes by "warplanes from the international anti-jihadist coalition".